matrix-org/matrix-spec-proposals/proposals/4205-sha256-policy-entity.md

 #### Identifying users before encountering them

-Policies can be used as an address book to identify problematic users who have not been encountered by
+Policies can be used as an address book to identify problematic users who have not been encountered yet.

 For example, if `@yarrgh:example.com` is banned for `piracy`, then it is obvious that `@yarrgh:example.com` could be a pirate.